-The Centre for Human Rights Research at the University of Manitoba has established a Speakers Bureau to assist school teachers interested in educating their Grade 7-12 students about human rights issues, particularly in relation to Aboriginal rights or the Charter of Rights and Freedoms.
+The Centre for Human Rights Research at the University of Manitoba has established a Speakers Bureau to assist Manitoba teachers interested in educating their Grade 7-12 students about human rights issues.
 Read our brochure.

 - global issues

 Our student volunteers have also given presentations at youth conferences focused on social issues or human rights.

 University students, mostly enrolled in Law or the Master of Human Rights program, are available to speak on a number of subjects related to The Canadian Charter of Rights and Freedoms, Canadian Aboriginal law, and human rights.
 Presentations are approximately 30 minutes in length, followed by a discussion with the class led by the university student.
 The presentation, which can be tailored to the needs of your students, will usually focus on two or three of the most important cases decided by the Supreme Court of Canada on a particular right.

 Speakers Bureau volunteers are able to present September to November and January to March.
 It may be possible to make special arrangements for dates outside of those months.
 All our student presenters are volunteers and the presentations are free of charge.